foundry-rs/foundry/chisel/README.md

 ⚒️ Chisel help
 =============
 General
-        !help - Display all commands
+        !help | !h - Display all commands

 Session
-        !clear - Clear current session source
-        !source - Display the source code of the current session !save [id] - Save the current session to cache !load <id> - Load a previous session ID from cache !list - List all cached sessions
+        !clear | !c - Clear current session source !source | !so - Display the source code of the current session !save [id] | !s [id] - Save the current session to cache !load <id> | !l <id> - Load a previous session ID from cache !list - List all cached sessions
-        !clearcache - Clear the chisel cache of all stored sessions !export - Export the current session source to a script file !fetch <addr> <name> - Fetch the interface of a verified contract on Etherscan !script - Enable or disable the inheritance of forge-std/Script.sol
+        !clearcache - Clear the chisel cache of all stored sessions !export - Export the current session source to a script file !fetch <addr> <name> - Fetch the interface of a verified contract on Etherscan

 Environment
-        !fork - Fork an RPC for the current session.
-Supply 0 arguments to return to a local network !traces - Enable / disable traces for the current session
+        !fork <url> | !f <url> - Fork an RPC for the current session.
+Supply 0 arguments to return to a local network !traces | !t - Enable / disable traces for the current session

 Debug
         !memdump - Dump the raw memory of the current state